 If you plan to bake, you'll want to have whole-wheat flour (instead of white), a sugar alternative (I like Splenda), brown sugar, baking powder, baking soda, cornstarch and vanilla extract.
 I also get a vanilla protein powder I can mix in with baked goods for a little extra bonus.

-When I cook I tend to use either olive oil, vegetable oil or a fat free spray butter like Pam.
-It's also nice to have a vinegar handy like balsamic, red wine or white whine.
+When I cook, I tend to use either olive oil, vegetable oil or a spray butter like Pam.
+It's also nice to have vinegar handy like balsamic, red wine or white wine.
 They're not just for salads; several meat dishes and soup recipes require the acidity for balance.